EPA proposes first standards to make drinking water safer from 'forever chemicals'

-The US Environmental Protection Agency on Tuesday proposed a new rule that would set the first national drinking water standard for "forever chemicals" that are dangerous to human health.
+The US Environmental Protection Agency on Tuesday proposed the first national drinking water standard for "forever chemicals" that are dangerous to human health.
 The move could radically affect drinking water for nearly everyone in the United States.

-The new rule would set the first national drinking water standard for six per- and polyfluoroalkyl substances, also known as PFAS or "forever chemicals."
+The new rule intends to set drinking water standards for six per- and polyfluoroalkyl substances, also known as PFAS or "forever chemicals."
 PFAS are a family of ubiquitous synthetic chemicals that linger in the environment and the human body, where they can cause serious health problems.

-There are thousands of PFAS chemicals, according to the National Institutes of Health.
-Under the proposed rule, water systems would have to monitor for six specific chemicals, notify the public about PFAS levels and work to reduce them if levels go above the standard allowed.
+Although there are thousands of PFAS chemicals, according to the National Institutes of Health, under the rule, water systems would have to monitor for six specific chemicals, notify the public about PFAS levels and work to reduce them if levels go above the standard allowed.

-The EPA says the proposal would prevent thousands of deaths due to exposure to these chemicals, as well as tens of thousands of serious illnesses.

-The proposal would regulate two chemicals, PFOA and PFOS, at 4 parts per trillion (ppt).
+"I am thrilled to announce that EPA is taking yet another bold step to protect public health," said US Environmental Protection Agency Administrator Michael Regan at a news conference on Tuesday in Wilmington, North Carolina.
+"Folks, this is a tremendous step forward in the right direction.
+We anticipate that when fully implemented, this rule will prevent thousands of deaths and reduce tens of thousands of serious PFAS related illnesses."

+Regan said the proposed rule would protect the health of people for generations.
+He characterized PFAS contamination as "one of the most pressing environmental and public health concerns in the modern world."

-Water systems would have to use a hazard index calculation to determine whether the levels of these PFAS pose a potential risk.
-They may need to install treatment or take other action to reduce PFAS levels, the agency said, and systems may also need to take actions such as switching to different water sources.
+Water systems would have to determine whether the levels of these PFAS pose a potential risk.
+They may need to install treatment or take other action to reduce PFAS levels, the agency said, and systems may also even need to switch to different water sources.

-The EPA's new proposed standards set the allowable levels for these chemicals so low that they could not be easily detected.

-The agency chose these chemicals because it has the most clear science about their impact on human health and said it is evaluating additional chemicals, as well.

 Found in homes across the country